hammerjs/hammer.js/README.md

 On Android 2 (and 3?) doesn't support multi-touch events, so there's no transform callback on these Android versions.
 Firefox 1.1 (Nokia N900) and Windows Phone 7.5 doesnt support touch events, and mouse events are badly supported.

+This latest fork includes a feature that allows desktop browsers to react to touch events via TUIO.
+There are a couple of ways to get TUIO messages.
+One is using a plugin (see [MagicTouch](https://github.com/borismus/MagicTouch)), and another relies on node.js (see [tuiohost](https://github.com/acc3ptC/tuiohost)).

 Not all gestures are supported on every device.
 This matrix shows the support we have tested.
-This is ofcourse far from extensive.
+This is of course far from extensive.
 If you've tested hammer.js on a different device, please let us know.